 Socially adventurous.
 Incredibly passionate.
 And, in her words, quite funny.
 That’s how American University of the Caribbean School of Medicine (AUC) graduate Brittany Mott, M.D., would describe herself before today.

 Now, though, she can proudly refer to herself as something else: a first-year psychiatry resident at the University of Rochester Medical Center's Strong Memorial Hospital.
-Dr. Mott was one of hundreds of AUC graduates to earn a residency appointment through the National Resident Matching Program® (NRMP).
+In 2015, Dr. Mott was one of hundreds of AUC graduates to earn a residency appointment through the National Resident Matching Program® (NRMP).

 Starting Her Journey to Medical School